⦁ Adam West’s Final Batman Performance

 I look forward to more trailers and of course the feature itself coming October 30th for us UK fans.

-As promised here is the link to the trailer :
+As promised here is the trailer :